 Disease is often the result of years of ‘wrong doing’ in the body and each of us hold the key to take the right junction to a healthy pathway in life.
 Many will say that genetic factors play a key role in our future, and in some ways, they do, but through epigenetics we also know that each and every one of us hold the power to change our genes simply through the food and lifestyle we choose.
 Let me guide you to find your pathway to healthy living as after all we only get one body to live in, so be kind to it.

 My areas of interest are in all aspects of gut health and in particular, IBS and Small Intestinal Bacterial Overgrowth (SIBO).
 I have recently completed my training with Dr. Alison Siebecker, a world leader in the treatment of SIBO.
-I am also passionate about fibromyalgia, ME, CFS, auto-immune conditions, allergies, chronic health conditions, weight management, women’s health and children’s health and more recently the power of mitochondrial therapy.
+I am also passionate about fibromyalgia, ME, CFS, auto-immune conditions, allergies, chronic health conditions, weight management, women’s health , children’s health and more recently the power of mitochondrial therapy.

 If you are still unsure whether making an appointment with me is right for you, why not book in for a 15 minute free consultation where we can discuss all available options.